 If you are low income, you can get a free cell phone or landline phone through Lifeline.
-You do not have to be on disability.
-Anyone who is poor can get one.
-Here’s the trick:
+This service is available to all low income people and you do not have to be approved for disability to qualify.

-Other services – Please comment below with your experiences.
+Other Free Phone Services – Please comment below with your experiences.

-Land Lines – It is also possible to get a landline instead of a cell phone.
-I believe these phones are discounted, not totally free (“My phone bill went from $35 per month to $6 per month”).
+Life Line Land Lines – It is also possible to get a landline instead of a cell phone.
+These phones are discounted, not totally free.
+(Reader review: “My phone bill went from $35 per month to $6 per month”).

 If You are Married

 If you are married and your spouse and you live together, you are only allowed to have one lifeline phone.
 You cannot each get your own lifeline phone.